Particular/docs.particular.net/nservicebus/operations/auditing.md

 ## Filtering audit messages

-By default all messages are audited, to control what message types that gets audited see our [audit filter sample](/samples/pipeline/audit-filtering/).
+By default all messages are audited.
+To control which message types are audit, see the [audit filter sample](/samples/pipeline/audit-filtering/).

 ### Filtering out individual properties